 Finding a Top Financial Advisor Firm in Texas

 A financial advisor can help you plan your financial future.
-Finding the right financial advisor is key though.
+Finding the right financial advisor is key, though.
 You’ll want one whose experience and approach align with your goals and expectations.
-To make your search easier, SmartAsset determined the top 10 financial advisor firms in Texas.
+To make your search easier, SmartAsset determined the top financial advisor firms in Texas.
 In tables and reviews, we provide an overview of each firm’s typical clientele, fees, background and investing strategy so you can make a more informed decision.
-You can also try SmartAsset’s financial advisor matching tool which will pair you with up to three advisors in your area.
+You can also try SmartAsset’s free financial advisor matching tool, which will pair you with up to three advisors who serve your area.